livechat/react-livechat/README.md

 ### Customization

 You can change the look and feel of your chat widget in [Settings > Chat window](https://my.livechatinc.com/settings/theme) section.

-You can set the chat window group by sending `group` prop.
-Learn more about groups here: [Dividing live chat by group](https://www.livechatinc.com/kb/dividing-live-chat-by-group/).

 ### Methods